Bill Kouélany

 Bill Kouélany (born 31 October 1965 in Brazzaville) is a Congolese artist, writer and set designer.
-In 2007, she participated in documenta 12 in Kassel with a multimedia art installation.
+In 2007, she participated in Documenta 12 in Kassel with a multimedia art installation.
 She lives in Brazzaville, the capital of the Republic of the Congo.

 Life and career

 As a teenager, B. Kouélany (as she prefers to be called) lived through the wars and violence in her native Congo.
 Years later the imprints of those early experiences can be found in her writings and art.

 Writer

 A French speaker, her early writings include plays such as Cafard, cafarde (Cockroach, cockroach), which she presented in Paris (2003), and Peut-être (Perhaps) (2007), which she wrote with colleague Jean-Paul Delore.
 Her written pieces reveal evidence of influence by the notable Congolese poet and novelist Tchicaya U Tam’si, who is remembered as "a tormented and highly sensitive writer who [B. Kouélany] also featured in her first canvases."

+B. Kouélany's autobiographical novel, Kipiala ou le Rage d'Être Soi (Kipiala or the Rage to Be Yourself) was published by the French publishing house, Les Avrils, in 2021.
+The book is 342 pages long.
+An interpretation of the book was directed by dancer and performer Sam BB at the Sahm workshops in 2022, featuring an interdisciplinary cast of performing and dance artists.

-According to Chavelet, many of her writings have never been published (as of 2016).
+As of 2016, Many of her writings have never been published.